abhinavbharadwajr/abhinavbharadwajr.github.io/_pages/02_interests.md

 ## **What else, if it matters to you?**

 I was born and raised in an urban City - Chennai of Thamizh Nadu, an Indian state rich in culture and diversity.
 My father is a Master in Electrical Engineering and is involved with Otis Elevator India.
 We speak a dilect of Dravidian language, known as Thamizh (regarded as World's First Language).
-My district is known for various Iconis Places : Marina Beach, Chennai Port, Beaches of East Coast Road, OMR-IT Highway and much more.
+My district is known for various Iconic Places : Marina Beach, Chennai Port, Beaches of East Coast Road, OMR-IT Highway and much more.

 I love **Formula One** and I am a **Lewis Hamilton** Fan boy.
 I enjoy riding motorbikes (mostly fast-yet-careful racing).
 I play cricket; I am a wicketkeeper.
 That view of the game from behind the stumps is extraordinary.
 I have occasionally played football; I am a goalkeeper.
 I love beach time (The Arabian sea is my neighbour).
 Watching movies / series on weekends has always been there since my undergrad studies (sometimes, I do binge-watch).
 In addition to all these fun stuff, I am also interested in psychology, philosophy, spirituality, stock and economics.